jhoeljp/Docker/OTE/README.md

 # OTE Initiative

-[OTE](https://www.ote-cr.cz/en/welcome?set_language=en) is one of the largest Energy companies in Check Republic.
+[OTE](https://www.ote-cr.cz/en/welcome?set_language=en) is one of the largest Energy companies in Czech Republic.
 They make their predictions of electricity prices readily available to the public on a day to day basis.

 This project's aim is to perform data analysis and ML to contextualize their public data on energy resources.